Dinner and a Movie: Revival

 On May 17, 2023, Kathleen Finch, Chairman and Chief Content Officer of Warner Bros.
 Discovery’s U.S. Networks Group, announced that it would revive the block during the company’s upfront presentation in New York City.

 On May 17, 2024, it was announced that Jason Biggs and his wife Jenny Mollen were chosen as hosts, and that the revival would debut on June 1 with the premiere of Aquaman.
-There are no recipes like in the original format.

 All episodes of the reboot hosts special guests such as Nelson Ascencio in showing of The Hunger Games, Tonia Haddix with her podcast cohost Amber Renee Cunningham in showing of Kong: Skull Island, and Mark L. Young in showing of We're the Millers.